 An Expert's Guide to Sun Safety

-With the summer months approaching, you may be actively planning to spend time outdoors with family and friends.
+During the summer months, you may be actively planning to spend time outdoors with family and friends.
 But before you head out into the sun, there are precautions to take to protect your skin.

 The most immediate danger of time in the sun is sunburn.
 However, exposure to the sun can also increase your risk of skin cancer – which, according to the American Academy of Dermatology, is now the most common form of cancer in the United States.
 In fact, one in five Americans will develop skin cancer in their lifetime, and one person dies from melanoma every hour, the deadliest form of skin cancer.